 Services covered under federal guidelines include inpatient and outpatient hospital care, laboratory and x-ray services, physician services, skilled nursing care, nursing home care not covered by Medicare, and many home health services for people > 21 yr.

-States may cover certain other services and items, including prescription drugs (or the premiums for Medicare Part D if patients are eligible for Part D), dental services, physical therapy, rehabilitation services, and eyeglasses.
+States may cover certain other services and items, including prescription drugs (or the premiums for Medicare Part D if patients are eligible for Part D), dental services, eyeglasses, physical therapy, rehabilitation services, and intermediate-level nursing care.
 Each state determines eligibility requirements, which therefore vary, but people receiving funds from cash-assistance programs (eg, the Supplemental Security Income program) must be included.
 Several states offer enriched packages of Medicaid services under waiver programs, which are intended to delay or prevent nursing home admission by providing additional home and community-based services (eg, day care, personal care, respite care).

 Eligibility depends on income, assets, and personal characteristics.
 The Affordable Care Act will expand Medicaid coverage to all people < 65 with an income < 133% of the federal poverty level if they reside in a state that elects to expand Medicaid.